steelemeg/tinysh/README.txt

 Notes for my grader:
-	I noticed that the test script did not show line breaks that were always present when executing manually.
+	I noticed that the test script did not show all line breaks and sometimes had some weird formatting.
 Per TA advice in office hours, this seems to be normal.

 	I tried to develop in logical modules to make work a little easier, and to avoid the massive file I had by the end of Assignment 2.